Internal Refurbishment Schools

 - Communication with staff

-There are various levels of service we offer here at Gravitas Build, so whether you are looking for refurbishment, a full Design & Build or a simple building extension to an existing teaching block, we can help.
+There are various levels of service we offer here at Gravitas Build, so whether you are looking for refurbishment, a complete Design & Build or a simple building extension to an existing teaching block; we can help.
+We’ve put together a guide where we discuss things for consideration when creating a school washroom design, and you might find it helpful in drawing together your own plans.
 Feel free to get in touch.

 If you would like to find out more about Gravitas Build’s services, have a question or would like us to visit you to discuss your project requirements, please contact us here.
 We will be pleased to help.